zfdev/AzureUI/README.md

     ```
     npm install
     ```
-    If you don't have npm, you can install a <a href="https://nodejs.org/en/download/" target="_blank">Node.js</a> included a npm.
+    If you don‘t have npm, you can install a <a href="https://nodejs.org/en/download/" target="_blank">Node.js</a> included a npm.

+Trouble shooting
+---

+Change log
+---